 Question 5: Do ICIC programs provide access to capital?

 - Yes!
 Our programs facilitate access to capital through education and introductions to a variety of capital providers, but ICIC does not directly provide capital.
 However, select small businesses that participate in the Cultivate Small Business program, sponsored by Santander, will be eligible to access two rounds of grants.

 Question 6: I’m not able to nominate right now, are there other ways I can stay involved with ICIC?

 - We understand that you cannot get involved with us right now.
 Stay tuned for ICIC updates by following us on social media and signing up for our mailing list.
 We look forward to collaborating with you soon!

-Read about how ICIC is helping small business owners “Emerge Stronger” in our 2021 Impact Report.
+Read about how ICIC is helping small business owners stay “Open for Business” in our 2022 Impact Report.